commonsourcecs/Bibata_AdaptaBreath_Cursors/README.md

 ##### Inkscape
 ##### xcursorgen

-### How I Contribute The Bibata Project
+### How to Contribute to The Bibata Project
-In The ['src'](https://gitlab.com/cscs/Bibata_AdaptaBreath/tree/master/src) Directory you see all the Source File.It Also Contain One Directory Called ['svgs'](https://github.com/KaizIqbal/Bibata_Cursor/tree/master/src/Bibata_Oil/svgs) That Contain All .svg File Edit It Using Inkscape or another Tool you Used,And Contribute The Project
+In The ['src'](https://gitlab.com/cscs/Bibata_AdaptaBreath/tree/master/src) Directory you see all the source files.It also contains a Directory called ['svgs'](https://gitlab.com/cscs/Bibata_AdaptaBreath/tree/master/src/Bibata_AdaptaBreath/svgs) That contains all .svg files.
+Edit them using Inkscape or another tool.

 ENJOY.